usnistgov/dastardcommander/README.md

 # Dastard Commander
-GUI for operating [DASTARD](https://github.com/usnistgov/dastard), the Data Acquisition System for Triggering And Recording Data, a microcalorimeter DAQ system. dastard_commander is a GUI front-end only, and it communicates with a running Dastard system via JSON-RPC calls, as well as by monitoring certain ports for ZMQ messages.
+GUI for operating [DASTARD](https://github.com/usnistgov/dastard), the Data Acquisition System for Triggering And Recording Data, a microcalorimeter DAQ system. dastardcommander is a GUI front-end only, and it communicates with a running Dastard system via JSON-RPC calls, as well as by monitoring certain ports for ZMQ messages.

 ## Installation
 ```